Fighting Food Insecurity at Our Food Bank Near Harrisburg, PA

 - Organize a food drive through your church, youth group, or business—we can help!

 - Purchase food boxes and deliver them to a neighbor in need.

 Breaking the Cycle of Food Insecurity: What You Can Do

 Whether you’re in Lancaster, Harrisburg, or anywhere else in the United States, there’s always something you can do to help break the cycle of food insecurity.
 While we have a few tried and true methods listed here already, in the long run, educating the public on food insecurity is vital.
 Take the time to check out some of the informative resources we have available here on our website to see what more you can do to break the cycle.

 At Blessings of Hope, we are proud to have over 80 relationships with food producers and distributors in the Pennsylvania region.
 As a result, our goal is to extend our reach to our neighbors that most need our help.

-With the help of the available food banks in Harrisburg, PA, and your generous donations, we will all work together to feed the hungry.
+With the help of available food banks in Harrisburg, PA, and surrounding areas, partner ministries, and your generous donations, we will all work together to feed the hungry.

 “As I left Blessings of Hope that day, I smiled with God, for I would have never thought that was his plan for me that day!” —Jane Shirk